Reduced Earning Capability After a Charleston Car Accident

 Receiving injuries in a car accident can change your life forever.
 In addition to pain and trauma, car crashes can leave you with overwhelming financial consequences, including mountains of medical bills and lost wages due to missed time at work.
 Some people may even have accident-caused disabilities, such as traumatic brain injuries, that completely prevent them from returning to their former job.

 If you are facing reduced earning capacity due to an accident-related injury, you can claim compensation for the future income you will no longer be able to earn.
-The seasoned Charleston car accident attorneys at Murphy Crantford Meehan will fight for what you deserve.
+The seasoned Charleston car accident attorneys at Crantford Meehan will fight for what you deserve.
 We will put our experience, skills, and resources to work for you so you can recover the income you would have made if the negligent party had never caused your injuries.
 We are committed to building a case that demonstrates the full extent of your losses, including the reduced earning capability after a car accident.

 Call us today at (843) 960-3581 or contact us online for a free consultation to learn more about your legal options.